 We strongly believe that our advice should add value to charities of any size and at any stage in their development.
 With our knowledge and experience we can provide you with practical solutions to problems and ultimately work to solve them.

-- With dedicated commercial lawyers we can advise on mergers and collaborative working, arrange and draft distribution and manufacturing agreements (across international borders where appropriate) - always ensuring that commercial partnerships benefit the charity in a commercial as well as ethical manner.
+- With dedicated commercial lawyers we can advise on mergers and collaborative working; arrange and draft distribution and manufacturing agreements (across international borders where appropriate) - always ensuring that commercial partnerships benefit the charity in a commercial as well as an ethical manner.

 - Our property team manages the property portfolios of many charities, from shop and office leases, to multi-million pound property sales, purchases and transfers (such as buying, selling or leasing property).

 - As employers with staff on a number of different contract arrangements from full time directors to part time volunteers, charities need specialist HR planning and employment advice.
 Our employment law team ensures that all contracts comply with the fast-changing legislation (complex contracts, disputes and employment law issues, constitutional amendments and advice for trustees and directors) whilst our regular e-mail updates keep HR managers of charities informed of the very latest changes and what they need to be doing about them.

 - We are involved in local and national pro-bono services.
 The local Pro-Help Group (part of Business in the Community) aims to support voluntary organisations with free professional advice and guidance.
 The group is made up of professional firms from the Peterborough area to provide their professional services to local community projects in the region free of charge.

 - We have particular expertise in social media and the legalities of social media in the workplace.
 Social media can open up businesses to risk.
 We can help organisations manage and control their on-line risks by giving guidance and advice on social media policies and why a social media policy should be one of the bedrocks of your organisation.
 We can also give guidelines to protecting your reputation and also how to maintain a balance between your corporate image and the more personal style that social media demands.